-Three days later, the CEA (french government agency for atomic energy) is now supporting us.
-On the 31st of March, we all moved from Nantes to Grenoble CEA facility, traveling on a nearly empty motorway.
+Three days later, the CEA (French government agency for atomic energy) is now supporting us.
+On the 31st of March, we all moved from Nantes to Grenoble CEA facility, traveling on a nearly empty highway.

 The first prototype had basic electronics: STM32 Nucleo, a small 4 lines screen, a few buttons, a good precision pressure sensor, and several servo outputs.
 This first prototype allows us to make a pig breath for 4 hours on the 3rd of April, only 2 weeks after the project started.

 What we learned from the first test on a pig: